OpenDSA/OpenDSA/Doc/source/AV.rst

 (see :ref:`avembed`).
 When converted to HTML, the mechanism used is a standard ``iframe`` tag to include the artifact.
+Note that the size of the iframe is controlled by an XML file corresponding to the thing being embedded.
+For example, if you are going to avembed something at ``AV/Sorting/insertionsortAV.html``, then there must be an XML file to define the size at ``AV/Sorting/xml/insertionsortAV.xml``.
+The book compilation script will hard stop when processing the avembed directive if that XML file does not exist.

 "Inline" AVs are usually either a JSAV diagram or a JSAV slideshow (a diagram is just a "slideshow" with no slide controls at the top).